Vista-owned backup and recovery company Datto files to go public – TechCrunch

 The company has included a standard $100M placeholder for the amount they intend to raise for the event, and that will almost certainly change.
 In a nod to its manage service provider customer base, the company’s ticker symbol will be MSP.

-When the company raised its $75 million Series B in 2015, CEO and founder Austin McChord, who is still leading the company today, said that the company was already profitable at that point, two years before Vista came knocking.
+When the company raised its $75 million Series B in 2015, former CEO and founder Austin McChord, said that the company was already profitable at that point, two years before Vista came knocking.
 “As a profitable company, Datto isn’t raising capital to fund operations, but instead, to enter new markets and build new products and technology,” he said in a statement at the time.

 You can see that in the company’s financials.
 In the first six months of 2020, the company had subscription revenues of $234 million and a gross profit of $178 million.
 When sales and marketing and other costs are added in, the company had a net income of $10 million.
 That’s compared to $196 million in subscription revenue in the same period of 2019, a gross profit of $143 million, and a net loss of about $26 million.